nextflow-io/nextflow/docs/azure.rst

 azure.batch.pools.<name>.scaleFormula           Specify the scale formula for the pool identified with ``<name>``.
 See Azure Batch `scaling documentation <https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling>`_ for details. azure.batch.pools.<name>.scaleInterval          Specify the interval at which to automatically adjust the Pool size according to the autoscale formula.
 The minimum and maximum value are 5 minutes and 168 hours respectively (default: `10 mins`) azure.batch.pools.<name>.schedulePolicy         Specify the scheduling policy for the pool identified with ``<name>``.
-It can be either ``spread`` or ``pack`` (default: ``spread``).
+It can be either ``spread`` or ``pack`` (default: ``spread``). azure.batch.registry.server                     Specify the container registry from which to pull the Docker images (default: ``docker.io``). azure.batch.registry.userName                   Specify the username to connect to a private container registry. azure.batch.registry.password                   Specify the password to connect to a private container registry.
 ============================================== =================